– Satyakam Ray

 The writer from Dehra is often writing about folks from different walks of life.
 According to Bond, he can connect with the things he sees daily, and those are his subjects.
 That’s why he doesn’t write on conspiracy theories, sex, violence, political patronage, etc. Though some of his writings are meant for children, adults also want to munch on them.

 The soul-stirring literary work of Ruskin Bond enriches the precious lives of book readers.
 Amid the uncertainty of the future, a little bedside Ruskin bond book gives little solace and hope for better prospects.
-Because according to Ruskin Bond, happiness is a mysterious thing, to be found somewhere between too little and too much.
+According to Ruskin Bond, happiness is mysterious, to be found somewhere between too little and too much.
 Yearning for good vibes and happiness is the quintessential trait of a fulfilled life.
 Ruskin Bond’s books give the zeal to pursue those aspects.